-Vacancy Listings of current local and national job openings are maintained in Placement Services 113 Student Services.
+Vacancy Listings of current local and national job openings are maintained in 113 Student Services.
 Every two weeks all known vacancies are published in the Vacancy Bulletin.
+In addition, numerous periodicals which contain job listings are available for reference in the Career Information Center.